CUBRID/cubrid-manual/en/sql/tuning.rst

         SELECT *
         FROM (SELECT AVG(host_year) FROM record WHERE medal = 'G') a;

-Queries that include aggregate or analytical functions do not qualify for **View Merging**.
+When using aggregate or analytic functions in views as above, **View Merging** optimization cannot be performed.

 The following is an example using **ROWNUM, LIMIT** or **GROUPBY_NUM(), INST_NUM(), ORDERBY_NUM()**.